TomKealy/TomKealy.github.io/_posts/2021-03-02-Local-Linear-trend-models-for-time-series.md

 date:   2021-03-02
 categories: time-series
 ---
-{% newthought 'tl; dr Local Linear Trend models' %} are one of the simplest time series models.
-Here we code them up in python.<!--more-->
+Local Linear Trend models are one of the simplest time series models.
+Here we code them up in python.

 Local Linear Trend models are one of the simplest time series models, and can be expressed by the following equations: